About the UK Lakes Portal

 I cannot find a lake I know, what can I do?

 It is possible that some lakes and ponds were not included in the database.
-If you know about a lake that is larger than 1 ha (0.01 km2) and is not in the database, or if you think you found an error, please let us know using the feedback button located on the right edge of this page.
+If you know about a lake that is larger than 1 ha (0.01 km2) and is not in the database, or if you think you found an error, please let us know.

 Where do the lake polygons come from?